Skip to content

 The build status is neither building nor released.

-The supplied integration fixtures cover MySQL and PostgreSQL relation graphs, including:
+The package integration suite covers MySQL and PostgreSQL relation graphs, including:

 • one-to-one, one-to-many and join-entity many-to-many relations;